-Yes - just scroll down to the bottom of this page and add a membership to your cart, and we'll take care of the rest.
 More information about membership levels and benefits can be found on our Membership page.

 How does the sibling discount work?

 What is a Crew Leader?
-What is a CIT?

-What is your camp refund policy?
+What is your CANCELLATION policy?

 Is camp ever cancelled?

-Do you Offer financial assistance?
+Do you offer financial assistance?

-I still have questions!
+What if I still have questions?